-Today, I am sharing a few simple techniques that can help anyone reduce stress and anxiety.
+Today, I am sharing a few simple techniques that I am incorporating to manage my stress better.

-Breathwork is an excellent anecdote to anxiety because it pushes our body out of fight-or-flight mode and back into a more restful state.
+Breathwork is an excellent antidote to anxiety because it pushes our body out of fight-or-flight mode and back into a more restful state.
 Most of us are not breathing properly, especially if we are sitting at our desks all day.

-Your body doesn’t know the difference from the stress of a busy day to the stress of running for your life.
+Our body doesn’t know the difference between the stress of a busy day to the stress of running away from a saber tooth tiger.

-Because of that, your body experiences stress and anxiety much the same way - by going into that fight-or-flight mode.
+Because of that, our body experiences stress and anxiety much the same way - by going into that fight-or-flight mode.

-Breathwork is a form of meditation but solely focused on your breathing technique.
-When you can control your breath, it naturally calms the body down, telling it, “I’m okay, no need to panic.”
+Breathwork is a form of meditation but solely focused on your breathing.
+When you can control your breath, it naturally calms the body down, telling it, “I’m okay, I'm safe, no need to panic.”

 This signal puts your body back into a restful and relaxed state where it can heal and repair.

 Box breathing is a breathing technique that originated in Navy Seal training.
 It helps slow your heart rate and regain concentration during high-stress situations.